NoufAlsadhan/2023-GP1-3/README.md

 3-The database used is a Nosql firestore database.

+4- Mehrab application uses Nuki API to control the smart lock.

 # To run Mehrab application you need to:
 1-Download Visual studio code.